 The Guitar Center Music Foundation believes that music participation helps people reach the heights of human potential and is foundational to a healthy society.
 Founded in 2005, the Foundation has reached over 300,000 people through instrument grants to schools and music therapy programs.

-Percent of donations given back to the community
+Percent of Round Up donations given back to the community

 States served with instrument grants